onyourfacefish/Aramazd/README.md

 # Aramazd
-Aramazd was regarded as a generous god of fertility, rain, and abundance.
-Aramazd will provide again.
+Aramazd was regarded as a generous god of fertility, rain, and abundance. <br> Aramazd will provide again.